 T4 means that the cancer has grown:

-- into a major branch of one of the main blood vessels (the portal or hepatic veins or hepatic artery) OR
+- into a major branch of one of the main blood vessels (the portal or hepatic veins) OR

 - into organs close to the liver (not including the gallbladder) OR